Online-Marktplätze: E-Commerce Chancen und Risiken

 How to implement an online marketplace in Shopify

 Sennheiser is a good example to show how to integrate an online marketplace into your Shopify shop.
 Sennheiser works with various marketplaces, such as Amazon, eBay, Otto or even Kaufland.
-However, in the course of internationalisation, they also use marketplaces from other countries, such as Best Buy or Walmart.
+However, in the course of internationalization, they also use marketplaces from other countries, such as Best Buy or Walmart.

 The connection of the marketplaces in Shopify runs via an interface.
 Currently, Sennheiser uses the Channel Advisor solution integrated in Shopify and uses this as a service.
 In the future, however, it plans to develop its own interface in cooperation with Latori.
 This should make it possible to display marketplaces in various countries and select them according to the interests of the users.
 Once the interface has been set up, it will automatically send products and product data to the marketplace.
 In addition, orders from the marketplace will also be automatically transferred to the webshop.